Travel Rule Requirements: Updates to Crypto Withdrawals Interface and API

 API Updates: Travel Rule Object

-For users utilizing the private API for withdrawals, a new “travel_rule” object has been introduced.
+For users utilizing the private API for deposits and withdrawals, a new “travel_rule” object has been introduced.
 This object must include the following parameters:

 {